 The VA services developed under Europlanet-2020-RI (VESPA and PSWS) are recognised as international exemplars of such virtual (online) services and have already been adopted by leading agencies such as ESA and instrument teams for planetary missions (e.g. members of ExoMars).
 PSWS has been noted as an innovative and unique service for the space exploration community whilst linking well with DG Research and Innovation space initiatives (e.g. in COMPET calls 2014-17).
-Both are expected to be sustained by their host institutions after the current project and both are seeking (or, in case of the SSHADE database in VESPA, have already secured) national funding.
-Both VESPA and PSWS will develop their own sustainability plans during the course of Europlanet-2020-RI which will include service provision for forthcoming space missions and exploring e-infrastructure opportunities in H2020 and FP9.
+Both are expected to be sustained by their host institutions after the current project and both are seeking (or, in case of the SHADE database in VESPA, have already secured) national funding.
+Both VESPA and PSWS are developing their own sustainability plans during the course of Europlanet-2020-RI which includes service provision for forthcoming space missions and exploring e-infrastructure opportunities e.g with EOSC.

-It is planned that VESPA will form part of the International Virtual Observatory Alliance (IVOA).
+VESPA will form part of the International Virtual Observatory Alliance (IVOA).
 In 2017 the Solar System Interest Group (SSIG) was created to review IVOA standards and scope out how Solar System sciences through VESPA can be incorporated into IVOA to provide a long-term data and tool repository.
-Europlanet VA activities are also working closely with, and are within, the

-International Planetary Data Alliance (IPDA) supported by all the major space agencies and mission centred institutions.
+Europlanet VA activities are also working closely with, and are within, the International Planetary Data Alliance (IPDA) supported by all the major space agencies and mission centred institutions.
 VESPA and PSWS are also integrated within France through the Strasbourg astronomical Data Centre (CDS) linking to the Aladin and VESPA tools/services.

 CDS is maintained through long-term sustainable funding programmes.
 VESPA has recently been certified in France by INSU as a service to the community.
 This will allow VESPA, in future, to hire researchers and thus help to sustain the service on a time scale of several years.
 Thus Europlanet-2020-RI virtual access tools and services will be secured beyond the end of current RI.

 The laboratories and field sites supporting Transnational Access (TA) are largely funded by national agencies and the basic infrastructure and staffing is therefore largely independent of the TA funding provided by Europlanet-2020-RI.
 The laboratories offered under TA2 and TA3 are regarded as self-sustaining and their future development/upgrade is expected to be part of their general research programmes drawing on national and international funding.
 TA1 field sites consist of existing research facilities that are part of national/international research programmes or infrastructures (e.g. Iceland, Rio Tinto and Ibn Battuta) and the new sites developed as part of the Europlanet-2020-RI JRA programme (the Danakil Depression, Ethiopia and Lake Tírez, Spain).
-The sustainability of access to the Danakil Depression is expected to require national support (in terms of personnel and infrastructure) and is the topic of ongoing consultation with local institutions (University of Mekele) and Ethiopian Government agencies.
-Access to Lake Tirez is expected to follow the pattern of Rio Tinto with national funding supplemented by international grants (e.g. H2020/FP9).
+The sustainability of access to the Danakil Depression requires national support (in terms of personnel and infrastructure) and is the topic of ongoing consultation with local institutions (University of Mekele) and Ethiopian Government agencies.
+Studies of Lake Tirez, while highly successful scientifically, have revealed a high degree of anthropogenic contamination such that it is no longer deemed to be amongst the most suitable planetary analogue sites.